Let’s face it — no one likes an overgrown garden. Or, at least that’s what men seem to believe…

 Our study continued by exploring the reasons why men are willing to put a razor right next to their genitals.
 The most common cause, again, isn’t surprising.
 A full 63 percent of men in our study believe that it merely looks neater — perhaps both for them and whoever they’re showing their hedges to, with 16 percent finding that pubic hair is just unattractive.

 Men are onto something here.
-A 2018 study found that as much as 93 percent of women prefer manscapers to non-manscapers.
+A 2018 study found that as much as 93 percent of women prefer men who use shavers to non-manscaped men.

 Where is Manscaping Country?